JohnyCilohokla/text-transformer/README.md

-	readonly i: number; // index of the replaced value, starting at 0 readonly index: number; // i + 1 readonly s: number; // selection index, starting at 0 readonly line: number; // starting line of the selection readonly startLine: number; // starting line of the selection readonly startCharacter: number; // starting character number of the selection readonly endLine: number; // ending line of the selection readonly endCharacter: number; // ending character number of the selection };
+	readonly i: number; // index of the replaced value, starting at 0 readonly index: number; // i + 1 readonly s: number; // selection index, starting at 0 readonly line: number; // starting line of the selection, start at 1 readonly startLine: number; // starting line of the selection, 0 based readonly startCharacter: number; // starting character number of the selection, 0 based readonly endLine: number; // ending line of the selection, 0 based readonly endCharacter: number; // ending character number of the selection, 0 based };

 /** Process has to return either a Function, AsyncFunction or undefined */